 In any event, I love this image of Francona stopping at a Starbucks each day, and adhering to a cherished daily coffee routine.
 (Major League Baseball managers — they’re just like us!)
 Part of the appeal is that Francona is the near-opposite of a Starbucks-addict stereotype.
 He’s laid-back and self-effacing, and when Boston fans panic (which is often), Francona is an even-keel foil to all the regional anxiety.
 Coffee shouldn’t only be a means of keeping wired — drinking coffee that you really enjoy is a perfect and inspiring backdrop to the beginning of a work-day.
 From late February until October (hopefully until late October), that’s the way Francona is gearing up for game day.

 Like MAS, my INeedCoffee colleague, Francona is big on drinking tea as well as coffee.
-He is a spokesman for Bigelow Tea — according to an October 2008 press release, he starts each game by drinking a green tea with pomegranate.
+He is a spokesman for Bigelow Tea and starts each game by drinking a green tea with pomegranate.

 Francona stands out among World Series-winning managers – by Mike Fine